 Our 12 week scan was fine, then, after our 20 week scan, he started kicking and it was lovely, it made it feel so much more real.
 I got to work on the nursery, it was what I could do for our little one.

-We just never thought anything would go wrong.
+We just never thought pregnancy could go wrong.

-When Hayley’s waters broke at 33.5 weeks at 5am we raced straight to the hospital where the consultant discovered our baby was breached and engaged and said we’d have to have a C-section.
+Then Hayley’s waters broke early at 33.5 weeks at 5am.
+We raced straight to the hospital where the consultant told us our baby was in breech position and his head was engaged.
+He said we’d have to have a c-section.

-We were both scared as we went to the labour ward for Hayley to be monitored, she kept saying ‘it’s too early’.
-I felt so sick but tried to stay calm.
+We were both scared.
+Hayley kept saying ‘it’s too early’.
+I felt sick but tried to stay calm.

 We had just minutes to decide and, tragically, we took the consultant’s advice.
-Had we been informed about the risks with a vaginal birth we would have made a different decision and our son would still be alive.
+Had we made a different decision our son would still be alive.

-Watching Hayley in pain made me feel so helpless but, eventually, the consultant returned with over a dozen trainee doctors, one of whom delivered Joshua Jeffrey at 12.24pm.
+Watching Hayley in pain made me feel so helpless but, eventually, the consultant returned with over a dozen trainee doctors, one of whom delivered our son Joshua Jeffrey at 12.24.

 He came out bottom first, his legs kicking but, by the time he was fully delivered, there was no movement, no cry.